This post may contain affiliate links. Read our disclosure policy here.

 - Place the split chicken breasts on the lined baking sheet.
 Pour the lemon juice over the chicken and spread the garlic-herb mixture over the top of the chicken breasts.

-- Bake for 45 minutes, check the chicken’s internal temperature; and with a spoon, drizzle some of the juices over the top.
-Continue baking until the chicken’s internal temperature reaches 165F.
-Total cooking time will vary based on the size of the chicken breast, on average, you’ll need 55min-1hour, I highly recommend cooking chicken by temperature.
+- Bake for 45 minutes, check the chicken's internal temperature; and with a spoon, drizzle some of the juices over the top.
+Continue baking until the chicken's internal temperature reaches 165F.
+Total cooking time will vary based on the size of the chicken breast, on average, you'll need 55 minutes to 1 hour.
+I highly recommend cooking chicken by temperature.

 - Remove the pan from the oven and let the chicken rest for 5 minutes, drizzle juices over the top served with your favorite vegetable.